JamieS56/Milestone-Project-4/README.md

 ### Tickets Page:

-* The Tickets page has a select input of all the fixtures that haven't been played yet, to buy tickets for, as you don't want people buying tickets for games that have already been played.
+* The Tickets page has a select input of all the fixtures that haven't been played yet to buy tickets for as you don't want people buying tickets for games that have already been played.

-* It also has a number input that lets the user purchase as many tickets as they want which then changes a total box on screen, displaying the final price.
+* it also has a number input that lets the user put in how many tickets they want which then changes a total box on screen displaying the final price.

 * The ticket form will make sure that nothing is empty before you continue onto the checkout page and validate the data being put in.